Homebrew/gsoc/README.md

 As part of the installation process, Homebrew rewrites its compiled binaries to correctly reference their install prefix and Homebrew-managed dependencies.
 Homebrew on Linux currently uses the GNU `readelf` and `patchelf` utilities to perform that introspection and relocation on ELF binaries.
 These tools are buggy and integrate poorly, and can be replaced with the Ruby alternatives linked above.
 This will reduce the number and difficulty of resolving bugs in ELF relocation, as well as improve Homebrew's performance by reducing both external subprocesses and redundant I/O on ELF binaries.

 Expected outcome: A refactoring of Homebrew's Linux-specific `keg` and `keg_relocate` interfaces to use `rbelftools` and `patchelf.rb` instead of shelling out to the GNU utilities.

-### Add support for type checking using Sorbet
-#### Skills Required: Ruby, Homebrew usage, statically typed programming languages
-#### Mentor: @mistydemeo, @issyl0
-#### Difficulty: Medium
-Homebrew is written in Ruby, which uses dynamic typing.
-The [Sorbet](https://github.com/sorbet/sorbet) project provides a way to enable static type checking in Ruby, which would increase confidence in the quality of its code and provide a useful way to catch subtle bugs.
-This project would perform an initial setup of Sorbet for Homebrew and work on adding type data to its code.

-Expected outcome: Sorbet is installed in Homebrew's development environment, and key parts of the application have type metadata.
-Documentation has been written about adding types.

-Stretch goal: Major portions of Homebrew's core code has type data.

 ### Other Ideas
 You can also get inspiration from [open `help wanted` issues on Homebrew/brew](https://github.com/homebrew/brew/issues?q=is%3Aopen+is%3Aissue+label%3A%22help+wanted%22) and [open `help wanted` issues on Homebrew/homebrew-core](https://github.com/homebrew/homebrew-core/issues?q=is%3Aopen+is%3Aissue+label%3A%22help+wanted%22).
 Please discuss any of these with us before submission to maximise your chances of being accepted.